x821938/EasyLogger/README.md

 #define LOG_LEVEL LOG_LEVEL_NOTICE
 #include <EasyLogger.h>
 ```
-You will only get log messages with loglevel from LOG_LEVEL_NOTICE and below (eg. WARNING, ERROR, CRITICAL, ALERT and EMERGENCY)
+You will only get log messages with loglevel from LOG_LEVEL_NOTICE and below (eg. NOTICE, WARNING, ERROR, CRITICAL, ALERT and EMERGENCY)

-If you don't set LOG_LEVEL in your sketch everything will be logged from LOG_LEVEL_DEBUG down to LOG_LEVEL_EMERGENCY
+If you don't set LOG_LEVEL in your sketch nothing will be logged.

-## Loglevels:
+### Loglevels:
-These are the loglevels in EasyLogger
+There are 8 loglevels in EasyLogger
 * LOG_LEVEL_EMERGENCY (0)
 * LOG_LEVEL_ALERT (1)
 * LOG_LEVEL_CRITICAL (2)